miguel2862/DDM-UI/README.md

 ## 🆘 Troubleshooting

-If you encounter any issues, please check the FAQ section in the user manual within the simulator.
-For further assistance, contact our support team via email.
+If you encounter any issues, please check the Help section within the simulator.
+For further assistance, contact our support team via email at miguel.aguayo@academicos.udg.mx or aguayo@iteso.mx.

 ---